 30x Whole Genome Sequencing

 Nebula Genomics is also at the forefront of genetic sequencing and offers 30x Whole Genome Sequencing.
-This allows you to access 100% of your DNA sequence.
-This is compared to only 0.01% that is sequenced by microarray services such as 23andMe and AncestryDNA.
+Users get access to 100% of their DNA sequence.
+Compare this to only 0.01% sequenced by microarray services such as 23andMe and AncestryDNA.

-Every letter of your DNA sequence is read over 30 times.
-This ensures that this information is the most accurate possible.
-This means that the information used by Nebula is the most complete and more accurate than conventional methods.
+Every letter of your DNA sequence is read over 30 times to ensure correct information.
+The data provided by Nebula is complete and more accurate than conventional methods.
 Using this type of sequencing is of the highest value to you and the research field.

 Nebula vs. LunaDNA